Visual Artist | Visual Anthropologist | Storyteller of Human–Nature Relationships

 In Deulgaongada, the project turned toward the vastness and subtlety of the grasslands.
 I walked through their shifting colours, textures, and silences, tracing the life that thrives in what often appears empty.
 The grassland became both subject and collaborator—teaching patience, attention, and the art of noticing.
 Through this exploration, the museum grew as an ecological memory of the place, honouring a landscape that is fragile, overlooked, yet deeply alive with its own rhythms and histories.

-My practice sits at the intersection of visual anthropology, archaeology, childhood studies, and human–nature relationships.
-I explore how children construct meaning through stories, objects, landscapes, and sensory engagement.
-Across workshops and field projects, I design slow, reflective experiences that help learners connect identity, culture, and ecology.
+Anagha's practice sits at the intersection of visual anthropology, archaeology, childhood studies, and human–nature relationships.
+She explores how children construct meaning through stories, objects, landscapes, and sensory engagement.
+Across workshops and field projects, she designs slow, reflective experiences that help learners connect identity, culture, and ecology.

 Research Focus